MHenderson/mhall-in-r/README.md

 #> 6     2      3      1
 ```

-A benefit this representation is that it makes it easy to use the
+One benefit of this representation is that it makes it easy to use
 tidyverse packages.
-For example, we can plot the latin square using
+For example, we can plot latin rectangles with
 `ggplot2`.

 ``` r